sumidiot/ttt/README.md

 ## Final Style

 The first version is in [final style](final).
+The claim of the chapter is that it is easy to combine operations from different monads in a single computation, in final style.

+To use final style, you make a typeclass for your monad.
+Computations that use this then expect an instance of that typeclass.

-There's still a handful of things I'd think I should try in this style:
+There's still a handful of things
+I'd think I should try in this style:
 * Implement a player's logic (perhaps just random to start), and then have two players actually play each other and obtain a result